-Before joining CAST in 2015 as Senior Interaction Designer, Cassandra Sell worked with WGBH Digital in Brighton, MA as the lead digital designer on a variety of initiatives for both child and adult audiences.
+Before joining CAST in 2015, Cassandra Sell worked with WGBH Digital in Brighton, MA as the lead digital designer on a variety of initiatives for both child and adult audiences.

 At WGBH she worked closely with producers, content creators, and web developers, providing user experience strategies, interaction and visual design, and art direction across media platforms.
 In addition to educational initiatives for adults, Cassandra worked consistently on robust digital companion experiences for PBS national brands such as Masterpiece, Antiques Roadshow, and Medal Quest: American Athletes in the Paralympic Games.

 Also during her tenure at WGBH, she worked on educational games for children's brands such as Curious George, Martha Speaks, and PEEP and the Big Wide World, with an emphasis on repeated user testing as a formative, user-driven design strategy.

 She thrives on finding opportunities for true collaboration across disciplines to create experiences that bring people joy and overcome barriers to meaningful communication and learning.